mkoech/merchant_landing_page/README.md

 # flutter_merchant_store_app

-A new Flutter application to illustrate merechants landing page
+A new Flutter application to illustrate a merchants landing page

 ## Getting Started